geometalab/geoTIFF-ranking/README.md

 ## rankMerge.py

-Takes a geoJson with objects containing at least the `tile_count` and optionally the `qrank` property and combines the values to a new `rank` property.
+Takes a geoJson with objects containing at least the `osm_views` and optionally the `qrank` property and combines the values to a new `rank` property.
 Two files will then be created, containing and sorted by this rank property.

 This is for testing the effective combination of OSM Tile Counts and QRank.